“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 There is a Chassidic story told of R’ Zusha of Hanipol,

 “The story is told of Zusha, the great Chassidic master, who lay crying on his deathbed.
 His students asked him, “Rebbe, why are you so sad?
 After all the mitzvahs and good deeds you have done, you will surely get a great reward in heaven!”
 “I’m afraid!” said Zusha.
-“Because when I get to heaven, I know God’s not going to ask me ‘Why weren’t you more like Moses?’ or ‘Why weren’t you more like King David?’
+“Because when I get to heaven, I know God’s not going to ask me, ‘Why weren’t you more like Moses?’ or ‘Why weren’t you more like King David?’
 But I’m afraid that God will ask ‘Zusha, why weren’t you more like Zusha?’
 And then what will I say?!”
 As Great as Moses, Aish.com [3]

 Returning to the concept of division.
 To understand a Torah concept, we must go to the first mention of it, as it provides a template, a blueprint, or a lens through which we must view the topic.
 Division was first mentioned in the book of Genesis, on Yom Sheni (Day Two), where the upper waters were divided from the lower waters.
-The number two itself implies division, disunity, multiplicity.
-Interestingly, after HaShem creates the universe in six days, after each day he calls it “good” – except on Day Two.
+The number two itself implies division, disunity, and multiplicity.
+Interestingly, after HaShem creates the universe in six days after each day, he calls it “good” – except on Day Two.
 The Midrash comments,

 “Why does the Torah not say, “And G-d saw that it was good” on the second day of Creation (as it says in all other days)”?
-Because on that day divisiveness was created: As it is written (Genesis 1:6) “Let there be a firmament within the water, and it shall divide between water and water…” Midrash Rabbah, cited at Chabad.org, Parsha in Depth [4]
+Because on that day, divisiveness was created: As it is written (Genesis 1:6), “Let there be a firmament within the water, and it shall divide between water and water…” Midrash Rabbah, cited at Chabad.org, Parsha in Depth [4]

 “Anyone who engages in divisiveness transgresses a Divine prohibition, as it is written, “That he be not as Korach and his company.”
 Sanhedrin 110a, Soncino Press Edition